 What You Get

-- Directors: Amber Edwards
+- Director: Amber Edwards

 - Producers: Amber Edwards, Dave Davidson, Hudson West Productions

-Season One of Michael Feinstein’s American Songbook takes viewers on an expedition through the glorious history of 20th Century popular music.
+Michael Feinstein’s American Songbook takes viewers on an expedition through the glorious history of 20th Century popular music.
 We follow Feinstein on stage as he performs familiar standards and little-known gems.
 Then, we peek behind-the-scenes into the surprises and challenges of life on the road.
 Because even with a private plane, it’s not easy doing 150+ shows a year!

 Amazingly, Michael also finds the time to amass and maintain a vast personal collection of music, recordings, and memorabilia.
 And much of the material was acquired from show business legends who he’s known personally.
 Although, Feinstein admits, if he weren’t such a busy entertainer, he’d spend all his time collecting.
 Thus, we see him combing through flea markets, basements, attics, even storage lockers.
 It’s all part of Feinstein’s lifelong mission to find and preserve the treasures of classic American popular music.
 Rare archival audio and film footage thread through each episode.
 Michael Feinstein’s American Songbook offers a close-up portrait of a unique entertainer as well as an illuminating cultural history of the American Century.